 He tries again and again, fingers flying, softly murmuring to himself.
 ‘The system’s been behaving pretty randomly… corrupt the execution stack… aliasing bug… overrun screw… fandango on core…’

 Teddy has drawn up the chair Taïga just used, following Thomas every move.
 Even Derek is fascinated, silently observing, throwing a glance now and then over his shoulder at the sleeping Taïga.

 ‘I’m in! k-rad!
 Now let’s see what’s hidden in their database…’

 ‘Look at this.
 Do you guys want me to copy it on the hard drive?
 It could take a while, there’s some heavy stuff in here!’

-Derek jumps on the couch and nudges Taïga with his foot.
-‘Hey sleepyhead!
+Derek jumps up onto the couch and nudges Taïga awake.
+‘Hey, sleepyhead!
 It’s time to wake up!’

 She stirs and rubs her eyes.
 ‘Did I fall asleep?’

 ‘Yep.
 You went out like a light, snoring and drooling all over the place,’ Derek says smugly.

 She sticks her tongue out at him and looks around her.
 ‘Where’s Thomas?’